 According to Susannah Smith Miles, the unofficial East Cooper historian who wrote in the Moultrie News, “The Jack Primus community has been there for as long as anyone can remember.
 But who was Jack Primus?
 Most people assumed he was probably one of the freed slaves who came into property ownership in the late 1860s after the Civil War.
 It turns out that John Primus (also spelled Primots in one land survey) was a free black man who purchased 100 acres on the Cainhoy Peninsula in 1712.
 Read that again, 1712.
 That was 40 years after Charles Town was settled.
 153 years prior to emancipation.
 In the early 1700s, Primus was a free man of color AND an owner of valuable property.”
 We think that’s pretty darn cool.

 45,000 population at completion (4x current population of Daniel Island)

 Cainhoy Plantation Town Center will be adjacent to Cainhoy Pointe

-Philip Simmons Elementary and Middle opened in 2016; High School will open in August 2017
+Philip Simmons Elementary and Middle opened in 2016; High School opened August 2017

 Single-family neighborhoods and apartments are currently under construction